Joseph DeSimone: Awards and honors

-DeSimone is the recipient of the 2000 Oliver Max Gardner Award from the University of North Carolina; the 2002 Engineering Excellence Award by DuPont; the 2002 Wallace H. Carothers Award from the Delaware Section of the American Chemical Society; the 2002 John Scott Award presented by the Board of Directors of City Trusts, Philadelphia, given to "the most deserving" men and women whose inventions have contributed in some outstanding way to the "comfort, welfare and happiness" of mankind; the 2005 American Chemical Society Award for Creative Invention; the 2007 Collaboration Success Award from the Council for Chemical Research; the 2008 Lemelson–MIT Prize, the 2009 North Carolina Award; the 2009 NIH Director's Pioneer Award; the 2010 AAAS Mentor Award in recognition of his efforts to advance diversity in the chemistry PhD workforce; the 2012 Walston Chubb Award for Innovation; the 2014 American Chemical Society Kathryn C. Hach Award for Entrepreneurial Success; the 2014 Dickson Prize in Science; the 2014 IRI Medal; and the 2015 Kabiller Prize in Nanoscience and Nanomedicine.
+DeSimone is the recipient of the 2002 John Scott Award presented by the Board of Directors of City Trusts, Philadelphia, given to "the most deserving" men and women whose inventions have contributed in some outstanding way to the "comfort, welfare and happiness" of mankind; the 2008 Lemelson–MIT Prize, the 2009 North Carolina Award; the 2009 NIH Director's Pioneer Award; the 2014 Dickson Prize in Science; and the 2014 IRI Medal.

 DeSimone was awarded the National Medal of Technology and Innovation, the highest honor in the U.S. for achievements related to technological progress, by President Barack Obama at the White House in May 2016.
 In 2017, Dr. DeSimone received the 22nd Annual Heinz Award in Technology, the Economy, and Employment.
 In 2019, DeSimone received the Wilhelm Exner Medal in Polymer Manufacturing.
 Also in 2019, he was named the U.S. Entrepreneur Of The Year, National Overall Award winner by Ernst & Young.
 For the years 2019-2020 he was awarded the Harvey Prize of the Technion in Israel.
 In 2021, he received the Charles Goodyear Medal from the American Chemical Society Rubber Division.

-DeSimone was elected a member of the National Academy of Engineering (2005) for the development of environmentally friendly chemistries and processes for the synthesis of materials, especially new fluoropolymers.